-In order to practice after March 30, 2020, pharmacy technicians now must obtain a certification or provisional certification from the State Board of Pharmacy.
+In order to practice on or after March 30, 2020, pharmacy technicians now must obtain a certification or provisional certification from the State Board of Pharmacy.

 Yes.
 Certifications from national certifying organizations do not authorize practice in Colorado after March 30, 2020, However, a certification by a national organization is a requirement for obtaining a certification issued by the State Board of Pharmacy.